Granddevv/luicd-architecture-laravel/readme.md

 export PATH="./vendor/bin:$PATH"
 ```

-For a list of all the commands that are available run `lucid` or see the [CLI Reference](https://github.com/lucid-architecture/laravel-console).
+For a list of all the commands that are available run `lucid` or see the CLI Reference .

 #### Launching the Interactive Console (UI)